we practice what is most often referred to as regenerative agriculture

 - No-sprays Synthetic fertilizers, pesticides, and herbicides can disrupt the symbiotic balance, or worse, kill off critical parts of the soil food web.
 Residues persist on the soil and vegetables, cause more harm than benefits, and negatively affect the soil over the long term.
 At Tierra Vida Farm, we do not use any synthetically derived amendments.
 There are better ways to manage weeds, pests, and fertility.

-- No-till Although there are conveniences to using heavy equipment, the trade-offs are not worth the problems.
-The fragile soil community is critical to the maximum health and nutrition of the plants.
+- Low-till The fragile soil community is critical to the maximum health and nutrition of the plants.
 Tilling and exposing that soil community to the sun is destructive and often un-necessary.
-At our farm, we do not till.
-Instead we transplant into permanent raised beds in order to preserve and protect the soil structure.
+At our farm, we use a tiller once a year, at most, to incorporate compost into the soil.
+Instead of relying on heavy tillage we transplant into permanent raised beds in order to preserve and protect the soil structure.

 Cover the soil